anotherhadi/nixy/README.md

 # TODOLIST

 - [ ] Variable user & homeDir
-- [ ] Custom GTK & Qt Theme based on the colorscheme
+- [ ] Custom GTK based on the colorscheme